Large Paris march to support gay marriage plan

 Arnaud Jacquimin, a Paris civil servant, carried a sign thanking leading opponents of the reform for helping to rally its supporters.
 "They united us," he said.
 "There would have been fewer people here today without their opposition."

-France legalised gender-neutral civil unions in 1999 and almost as many are contracted now as traditional marriages.
+France legalized gender-neutral civil unions in 1999 and almost as many are contracted now as traditional marriages.

-But almost all of them are among heterosexuals, making it more a "marriage light" for them than the favoured option for gay couples that they were intended to be.
+But almost all of them are among heterosexuals, making it more a "marriage light" for them than the favored option for gay couples that they were intended to be.

 MORE DEMONSTRATIONS